-Woman accused in 2019 deadly Downtown Wichita crash back in court
+Woman accused in 2019 deadly downtown Wichita crash back in court

 The judge did not rule on the motion to exclude or suppress the defendant’s statements.
 Instead, attorneys will be back in court on August 20th.
 Several motions will be heard then, including a motion to dismiss murder charges.

-The judge did rule that evidence from a license tag reader can be used at trial.
+The judge ruled evidence from a license tag reader can be used at trial.